Tidelaw/token-display/READme.md

 Like before, jsx is created using each object's (tokens) data, for some NFTs, the symbol of the collection may be available on-chain, therefore a quarternary operator is used in order to add them if possible.

 Thats it!
 A simple display of all tokens for any given wallet using minimal code.

+# **Next Steps**

+- Occasional issues with API calls, error code 400 unsure why
+- Queries for wallets with a large number of tokens will fail as Vercel has a timeout on API calls over 10 seconds, therefore a cap of 100 tokens is put in place to bypass this.